RomchaDev/GoodAds/ApiDocumentation.md

 // Doesn`t need requestId because is used only for request creation AdvertisingRequest {
     advertiserId: String, // id of the user that is going to advertise the ad
-    adId: String // id of the ad that is going to be advertised }
+    adId: String, // id of the ad that is going to be advertised
+    takeUserPrice: Boolean
+}

 ChangePricesRequest {